sachinallums/sachinallums.github.io/README.md

-# sachinallums.github.io

-Current Stanford Student passionate about education and research.
+Current Researcher and Fulbright Scholar.
 This website is undergoing construction right now, so check back later!